4GeeksAcademy/python-lists-loops-programming-exercises/exercises/04.1-count_on/README.md

 ```

 # 📝Instructions:

-1. Loop the given list
+1. Loop the given list.

-2. Push the data-types found to an new list called hello
+2. Push the data-types found to an new list called `hello`.

-3. Print the variable hello
+3. Print the variable `hello`.

-# Output:
+# Expected result:

 ```py
 [[2, 1], {'name': 'juan'}]